Tag Archives: Air Mail

 Douglas DC-1 X223Y, at Clover Field, Santa Monica, California, 1 July 1933.
 (San Diego Air & Space Museum, Michael Blaine Collection, Catalog #: Blaine_00263)

 The Douglas DC-1 was a prototype commercial transport, built by the Douglas Aircraft Company, Santa Monica, California.
-It was a twin-engine, all-metal, low-wing monoplane with conventional landing gear.
+It was a twin-engine, all-metal, low-wing monoplane with retractable landing gear.
 It had a flight crew of two pilots, and seats for 12 passengers.

 The new airplane had been requested by Transcontinental and Western Air, Inc., in August 1932.
 Originally intended as a three-engine transport, the new airliner was required to have a maximum speed of at least 185 miles per hour (298 kilometers per hour) and a service ceiling of 21,000 feet (6,400 meters).
 It would be required to take off from Winslow, Arizona—at 4,941 feet (1,506 meters) above Sea Level, the highest airfield in the T.W.A. route system.
 It was required to carry more passengers than the Boeing Model 247, and to have a landing speed of 65 miles per hour (105 kilometers per hour).